SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/custom-database/udef.md

 ## Indexed fields

 Indexing is good for user experience and performance.
-The 1st 4 fields of each data type are reserved for indexes.
+The first 4 fields of each data type are reserved for indexes.

 You have to mark the checkbox when creating the field to allow it to be indexed.
 You can mark up to 4 fields in each of the 4 data types (Long, Double String[40], String[200]) for each entity.
 For example, you can index 4 numbers and 4 decimals for a contact, however you can't at the same time also index a date - because all Long index slots are taken by the numbers.